We all know what ‘rhythm’ means, right? But in regard to horses, it encompasses more than just what we might put in musical terms as ‘beat’.

 This is also called ‘lateral’ or ‘broken’ and is usually caused by tension in the horse’s back disrupting the natural neuro-muscular sequence.

 The walk pace requires each of the two long back muscles (longissimus dorsi) to relax alternately; when there is no relaxation, the walk sequence is corrupted.

-It is a serious fault and a hard one to fix, so has a big impact on the paces mark in a dressage test.
+It is a serious fault, and a hard one to fix, so has a big impact on the paces mark in a dressage test.
 A correct walk, on the other hand, is one of the best indicators of good training.

-If mild, this would be termed ‘irregular’ (length) or ‘uneven’ (height), and may be caused in odd moments by loss of balance, suppleness, or variations of impulsion or acceptance of the contact.
+If mild, this would be termed ‘irregular’ (length) or ‘uneven’ (height) and may be caused in odd moments by loss of balance, suppleness, or variations of impulsion or acceptance of the contact.
 When pronounced it indicates lameness.